Our Mission & Vision

 To be a recognized leader in environmental education, conservation, and birding in the Greater Denver region.

-For over 47 years, the Audubon Society of Greater Denver (ASGD) has educated and provided high quality programs for over 100,000 children and adults, accomplished major conservation efforts to protect birds, other wildlife, and habitats, and funded over 47 research projects for non-game wildlife.
+For over 49 years, the Audubon Society of Greater Denver (ASGD) has educated and provided high quality programs for over 100,000 children and adults, accomplished major conservation efforts to protect birds, other wildlife, and habitats, and funded 48 research projects for non-game wildlife.

 Education: ASGD provides science education programs for elementary, middle, and high school students throughout the Greater Denver region, offering activities at schools and at the Audubon Center at Chatfield.
 These programs meet Colorado science standards.
 Home schools and scout groups also participate in our programs.

 At the Audubon Center at Chatfield, our public programs for all ages cover a variety of topics, such as birds of Chatfield, wildflowers, insects, habitats, and general outdoor exploration.
 Events include HOOTenanny Owl Festival, Great Backyard Bird Count, and our popular Bird Banding in May.

 We offer local, national, and international field trips and travel opportunities for adults.
 Our focus is birds in the Denver region and beyond, other wildlife, and habitats, with the goal of providing an educational adventure beyond just a guided trip.

 Adult classes include Beginning Birdwatching taught by Colorado’s foremost birders, Hugh and Urling Kingery, and for those interested in a more intense course, our Audubon Master Birder program offers classroom learning and field experiences over the course of a year.
 We also offer a year-long Audubon Naturalist training.

 Conservation: Our Conservation Committee follows legislative activities and watches for projects or proposals that might adversely affect bird populations, other wildlife, or habitats.
 ASGD has been instrumental in major victories, such as the creation of Barr Lake State Park, support for many open space acquisitions, helping found Great Outdoors Colorado, and the conversion of much of Rocky Mountain Arsenal to a national wildlife refuge.
 One of our current projects, Save Chatfield, focuses on the Chatfield Reallocation Project.

 Research: Through the Lois Webster Fund, we support non-game wildlife research throughout Colorado.